 The CRF Museum welcomes visitors of all walks of life to discover the surprising history of the Mohican area.
 Visitors may choose self-guided tours, or request a guide for their visit.
+Unless otherwise noticed, the museum is open year round.
 Walk-ins are welcome, however due to limited staff availability we encourage you to call ahead to ensure that we can accommodate your visit.

 Hours: Monday to Friday: 10:00 - 4:00 Weekends: Closed* Holidays: Closed or Reduced Hours

 *The museum is open select weekends in the summer and during community events, including special hours during the Loudonville Free Street Fair.

 Reduced Hours: Closed Monday Oct.
 25. Open Tuesday Oct.
 26 and Wednesday Oct.
 27 from 1-4 pm only.
 Closed Thursday Oct.
 28 and Friday Oct.
 29.